tinacms/tina.io/content/docs/editing/click-to-edit.md

    </svg>
 </div>

-Tina's quick-editing feature allows editors to select the element they want to edit on the page in order to see it in the sidebar.
+Tina's "click to edit" feature allows editors to select the element they want to edit on the page in order to see it in the sidebar.

 <video